 The Product Analytics Hierarchy of Needs: What to do after you install Pendo

 On a broader level, the craft of product management has quickly and dramatically swung from gut-feel decision making to data-informed decision making.
 Why?
 When you have great data, you make better decisions—ones that increase retention, adoption, and revenue.
-And if you’re a Pendo customer, our product analytics allows you to access that data.
+And if you’re a Pendo customer, our product analytics tool allows you to access that data.
 We’re proud of what we’ve built and love when our customers use our tools to transform their products.
 But even with the right tools, it can be hard to know where to start.
 Many of our customers struggle with what to do once they’ve installed Pendo and have lots of new data at their fingertips.

 When it comes to becoming more data-driven, data and tools alone won’t help you reach your goals.
 You need to create change inside your organization, build a system that brings data into the decision making process, and align on the metrics that your business cares about.
 Doing this takes work, but we’ve found that utilizing a framework can help you set the right foundation and then build on that foundation to mature your organization’s use of data.